Executive Leadership

 Director of Institutional Advancement

-Vice President, Homeless Operations
+Director of Homeless Operations

 Raymond Sallay comes to Pathways to Housing DC bringing more than 20 years of experience working in various leadership roles in Finance and Accounting.
 He most recently served as Director of Finance and Administration at Center for Research Libraries in Chicago.
 While there, he automated the accounting functions, developed rigorous internal controls, and built a healthy reserve due to his calculated budget, cash, and investment management.